It is a rare condition that causes the palms of the hands to turn red.

-Some liver conditions are inherited, while others can be influenced by diet and lifestyle choices, such as alcohol consumption.
+Some liver conditions are inherited, while others can be influenced by diet and lifestyle, such as alcohol consumption.

 Depending on a person’s liver function, some medications can also cause palmar erythema.

-During diagnosis, a doctor often asks about the medications a person takes to see if the condition is a side effect of any particular medication.
+During diagnosis, a doctor often asks about the medications a person takes to see if the condition is a side effect of any particular drug.

-Other conditions can cause redness of the palms include:
+Other conditions that can cause redness of the palms include:

-- Autoimmune conditions, including rheumatoid arthritis and HIV.
+- Autoimmune diseases, including rheumatoid arthritis and HIV.